-Medicare Supplement Plan D is a Medigap plan that covers some out-of-pocket costs individuals with Medicare would otherwise be responsible for paying.
+Medicare Supplement Plan D is a Medigap plan that covers some out-of-pocket costs individuals with Medicare health care would otherwise be responsible for paying.

-Plan D covers more than most Medigap options but is not the most comprehensive or popular option.
-Let’s review some of Plan D’s benefits to see if this option is right for you.
+Plan D covers more than most Medicare Supplement health insurance options but is not the most comprehensive or popular.
+Let’s review some of Plan D’s benefits to see if this option suits you.

-Plan D covers the Part A deductible, Part A coinsurance, and hospital costs up to 365 days after Medicare benefits are exhausted.
+Plan D covers the Medicare Part A deductible, Part A coinsurance, and inpatient hospital costs up to 365 days after the Original Medicare benefits are exhausted.

-Medigap Plan D doesn’t cover the Part B deductible or excess charges.
-Like other Medicare Supplement plans, prescription drugs, long-term care, dental, and vision aren’t covered.
+Medigap Plan D doesn’t cover the Medicare Part B deductible or excess charges.
+Like other Medicare Supplement health plans, prescription drugs, long-term care, dental, and vision aren’t included.

-If you’re eligible for a Medigap policy, then you’re eligible for Plan D. You must also live in an area that offers the policy.
-Some states like Massachusetts, Minnesota, and Wisconsin don’t offer the same standardized options as others.
+Suppose you’re eligible for a Medigap policy.
+In that case, you’re eligible for Plan D. You must also live in an area that offers this Medicare Supplement plan letter.
+Some states like Massachusetts, Minnesota, and Wisconsin don’t provide the same standardized options as others.

 You could benefit from Medicare Supplement Plan D if you dislike having copayments.
 There are no copays with this plan.
 Plan D will cover the Part B coinsurance and copayment for doctors’ office and emergency room visits.